darkrenaissance/darkfi/doc/src/learn/dchat/creating-dchatd/accept-addr.md

 # Accept addr

-To deploy the `RequestHandler` and start receiving `JSON-RPC` requests, we'll need to configure a `JSON-RPC` accept address.
+To start receiving `JSON-RPC` requests, we'll need to configure a `JSON-RPC` accept address.

 We'll add a `rpc_listen` address to our `Args` struct.
 It will look like this: